JacquemontLab/CNV-Annotation/README.md

     }
 ```

 Where TYPE is a string that is either "DEL" or "DUP".
 Header names are optional while positioning is not.
+All other columns are passed over to the output.

 ### Dependencies
  - python 3.13+